Achaak/react-modal/README.md

 # react-modal-customizable <!-- omit in toc -->
-This module allows to integrate a modals simply and customize.
+This module allows to integrate a modals simply and customize in your react app.

 ## Table of Contents <!-- omit in toc -->